mauro-idsia/blip/README.md

 Bayesian network Learning and Inference Project

+## References

-This package implements the algorithms detailed in https://papers.nips.cc/paper/6231-learning-treewidth-bounded-bayesian-networks-with-thousands-of-variables.
+This package implements the algorithms detailed in the following papers:
+* Learning Bounded-Treewidth Graphs with Thousands of Variables (submitted KDD 2017) - [supplementary material](supplementary-KDD17.pdf)
+* Approximated Structural Learning for Large Bayesian Networks (submitted ML) - [supplementary material](supplementary-ML17.pdf)
+* [Learning Treewidth-Bounded Bayesian Networks with Thousands of Variables](https://papers.nips.cc/paper/6232-learning-treewidth-bounded-bayesian-networks-with-thousands-of-variables) (NIPS 2016) Mauro Scanagatta, Giorgio Corani, Cassio P. de Campos, Marco Zaffalon - [supplementary material](supplementary-NIPS16.pdf)

+## Usage

-The process of learning a bounded-treewidth BN is explained by using the "child" network as example
+The process of learning a bounded-treewidth BN is explained by using the "child" network as example.

-# Dataset
+### Dataset format

-The initial dataset has to be the same as the file "child-5000.dat"
+The format for the initial dataset has to be the same as the file "child-5000.dat", namely a space-separated file containing:
+* first line, list of variable names
+* following lines, discrete value for each variable

-# Parent set identification
+### Parent set identification

-First step is building the parent sets score cache - can be done with:
+The first step is build the parent sets score cache.
+It can be done with:
 ```
 java -jar blip.jar scorer.sq -c bdeu -d child-5000.dat -j child-5000.jkl -n 3 -t 10
 ```